AlexHarn/bfrv1_icetray/snowstorm/resources/docs/parametrizations.rst

 The `MSU Forward HoleIce wikipage <https://wiki.icecube.wisc.edu/index.php/MSU_Forward_Hole_Ice>`_ for more details on the holeIce model.

-For SnowStorm, there are two perturbers for two different HoleIce models/parametrizations:
+For SnowStorm, there are two parametrizations for two different HoleIce models/parametrizations:

 .. note::
    Both HoleIce models depend on two parameters!
-Make sure to specify a sampling distribution for both, see :ref:`SnowStorm  Configuration <snowstorm_configuration>` for mote details.
+Make sure to specify a sampling distribution for both, see :ref:`SnowStorm  Configuration <snowstorm_configuration>` for more details.

 MSU HoleIce